bkader/wp-adposts/readme.txt

 Location here stands for the created location's **slug**.
 So if you created a **Header** location, it may have the **header** slug, so you do:
 `<?php echo wp_adposts( 'header' ); ?>`

-WP AdPosts enabled shortcodes on text widgets, so you can as well use a widget in which you can use it like so:
+WP AdPosts enabled shortcodes on text widgets, so you can as well use a text widget in which you can use this provided shortcode like so:
 `[wp-adposts location="header"]`

+Using the location, as an argument for the function or an attribute for the shortcode, will display a single randomly picked ad to which it was assigned.

+As of version **1.3.0**, it is possible to display a specific ad by its ID, passed to the php function in your theme's files like so:
+`<?php echo wp_adposts( 123 ); ?>`
+Or used as shortcode attributes like the example below:
+`[wp-adposts ad="123"]`

+**THINGS YOU SHOULD KNOW**:

+* To display an ad by its ID, make sure to assign a location to it in order to display it with the selected dimensions.
+Ads with no locations assigned will not be displayed.
+* Priority is to ad ID.
+So if you use both attributes in the shortcode, the **ad** will be used.
+If the ad is not found, even if the location exists and has ads assign to it, nothing will be displayed.

 = Manage Locations =
 They are much more like "sizes" limitations.
 A location can have a specified ads sizes so that ads will be contained in them.
 For instance, if a location has 728 pixles by 90 pixels (728x90), anything that is beyond that is simply hidden.